-- Soak the chilies for about 30 mins in enough hot water to cover.
-Then drain.
+- Soak the chilies for about 30 mins in enough hot water to cover and then drain.

 - Fry your tortillas but keep them soft.

-- Assemble enchiladas by placing some stuffing and a bit of sauce in each tortilla and rolling it up.
+- Assemble enchiladas by placing some stuffing and sauce in each tortilla and rolling it up.